What parents need to know

 Is it any good?

-Winner of the 1989 Academy Award for Best Foreign Language Film, the bittersweet Cinema Paradiso is a bit slow for children, but anyone with a true love of cinema who doesn't mind some syrupy moments will be charmed.
+The bittersweet Cinema Paradiso is a bit slow for teens, but anyone with a true love of cinema who doesn't mind some syrupy moments will be charmed.

-While in some movies, and certainly in real life, a relationship between an adult man and a child might raise a red flag of concern for parents, director Giuseppe Tornatore takes the wholesome path, and in doing so demonstrates that age is no obstacle when it comes to friendship.
+Director Giuseppe Tornatore takes the wholesome path in showing a relationship between an adult man and a child, and in doing so he demonstrates that age is no obstacle when it comes to friendship.
 That's a good lesson to share with teenagers who find themselves thumbing their noses at younger kids.

 Families can talk about...

 Families can talk about how Alfredo helps Salvatore gain the confidence to pursue his passion.
 Who are your real-life mentors?
 Families may also want to talk to older children about the gifts they have to share with younger kids.

 How does the theater -- and the films it shows -- bring the community together and perhaps even connect it to the outside world?

 How is this movie a coming-of-age story?
 What are some examples of other coming-of-age movies?